status-im/help.status.im/docs/en/status-communities/use-a-throwaway-profile-in-status-web.md

 # Use a throwaway profile in Status Web

+:octicons-beaker-24: Experimental (1)
+{ .annotate }

+1. This is an experimental feature.
+This information may be incomplete or not work as expected.

 !!! note ""
     Throwaway profiles are only available in Status Web.

-A throwaway profile is a disposable Status profile that you can use to join Communities in Status Web.
-Using a throwaway profile can be helpful when you want to participate in a Status Web Community without revealing your identity.
-Because the throwaway profile is not linked to any identifiable information or other Status profile you may have, your identity remains anonymous.
+Use a [throwaway profile][understand-throwaway-profiles] when you want to participate in a Status Web Community without revealing your identity.
+A throwaway profile is not linked to any identifiable information or other Status profile you may have.

-You may want to use a throwaway profile for different reasons.
-For example:

-- You want to discuss sensitive or personal information anonymously.
-- To participate in a Status Web Community without revealing your identity.
-- You want to write about an embarrassing or stigmatizing topic.

-## About throwaway profiles in Status Web

-When you use a throwaway profile, Status Web assigns a randomly generated profile using three words: adjective, adjective, and animal name.
-This mechanism uses significant randomization and preservers user anonymity.

-A throwaway profile protects your identity from others.
-However, people may find your real identity based on the information you share.

-## Use a throwaway profile in Status Web
+## Use a throwaway profile

 === "Web"

     1. Using your browser, open the Status Web Community you want to join.
     1. From the Community sidebar, click **Use throwaway profile**.
+    1. If you see the **Throwaway profile found** pop-up, click **Load throwaway profile** to use the existing profile or click **Skip** to create a new one.
     1. In the top-right corner, click :status-group-chat: **Members**.

-    Your throwaway profile name appears on the right sidebar and on top of messages you write.
+Your throwaway profile name appears on the right sidebar.

+## Disconnect your throwaway profile

+The throwaway profile information remains in your browser cache and persists across browser sessions and computer restarts.
+To delete this information, disconnect your profile.

+=== "Web"

+    1. From the right sidebar, click :status-log-out: **logout** next to your profile name.
+    1. On the **Disconnect** pop-up, click **Disconnect**.

+!!! tip
+    You can also delete the throwaway profile information by clearing your browser cache.

 ## Common questions

+### What are the three words in my profile?

+These words represent your throwaway profile and identity in Status Web.
+These are randomly generated words.

-### Is a throwaway account really private?
+### Is my throwaway profile really anonymous?

-Status doesn't collect information about you, but your internet service provider and browser can collect identifiable information (like your IP address).
-So don't use a throwaway account for anything illegal, dangerous, or hateful.
+A throwaway profile protects your real identity while using Status Web.
+However, your internet service provider and browser can still collect identifiable information (like your IP address).
+Status doesn't collect information about you or your activity.

+### Where is the throwaway profile information stored?

+Your browser cache stores your throwaway profile.
+You can delete this information by disconnecting your profile, clearing the cache, or using your browser incognito or private mode.

-### How can I delete my throwaway account information?
+### I accidentally deleted my throwaway profile.
+Can I recover it?

-The throwaway profile information remains in your browser and persists across browser sessions and operating system reboots.
-Therefore, to completely delete any trace of your throwaway account, you should clear your browser's cache.

-### Is there any limit to the number of throwaway account I can use?
+No. Deleting a throwaway profile is an irreversible process.

+### Can I use more than one throwaway profile?

+There is only one throwaway profile per browser.
+If you want to use a new throwaway profile, delete the existing one or use a different browser.

 --8<-- "includes/urls-en.txt"